acidanthera/WhateverGreen/Manual/FAQ.IntelHD.en.md

 **Intel® HD Graphics** are video cards built into Intel processors.
 Not all processors are equipped with integrated graphics.
 To find out if yours is - use [this table](https://en.wikipedia.org/wiki/List_of_Intel_graphics_processing_units) or see the characteristics of your processor on Intel’s website.
 For example, the table shows Intel® HD 4600 integrated graphics for [i7-4770k](https://ark.intel.com/products/75123/Intel-Core-i7-4770K-Processor-8M-Cache-up-to-3_90-GHz), whereas the [i7-4930k](https://ark.intel.com/products/77780/Intel-Core-i7-4930K-Processor-12M-Cache-up-to-3_90-GHz) has none.

 macOS has quite acceptable support for Intel® HD Graphics 2000 (Sandy Bridge) and newer.
 For older generation graphics see the appropriate threads / instructions ( [Intel HD in Arrandale processors](https://www.insanelymac.com/forum/topic/286092-guide-1st-generation-intel-hd-graphics-qeci/?hl=%20vertek) , [GMA950](https://www.applelife.ru/threads/intel-gma950-32bit-only.22726/) , [GMA X3100](https://www.applelife.ru/threads/intel-gma-x3100-zavod.36617/)).
-Attention, not all Intel graphics cards can be successfully enabled in MacOS (more below).
+Attention, not all Intel graphics cards can be successfully enabled in macOS (more below).

 If you use a discrete graphics card (AMD or NVIDIA), having integrated Intel graphics enabled is still useful, as it can be used in offline mode (also known as ["empty framebuffer", 0 connectors](https://www.applelife.ru/threads/zavod-intel-quick-sync-video.817923/)) for hardware encoding and decoding of media files and so forth.